flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

          secrets:
            adminOauthClientCredentials:
-             create: true # see the section "Disable Helm secret management" if you require to do so
+             enabled: true # see the section "Disable Helm secret management" if you require to do so
-             mount: true
              # Replace with the client_secret provided by your IdP for flytepropeller.
              clientSecret: <client_secret>
              # Replace with the client_id provided by provided by your IdP for flytepropeller.